segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/sendgrid/index.md

 1. From the [Source catalog page](https://app.segment.com/goto-my-workspace/sources/catalog) in your Segment workspace, enter **SendGrid** and select the SendGrid source that appears.
 2. From the SendGrid information panel that appears, click **Add source**.
 3. Give the Source a name and add any labels to help you organize and filter your sources.
-   Segment recommends a name that reflects the source itself, as this name autopopulates the schema name.
+   Segment recommends a name that reflects the source itself, as this name populates the schema name.
 For example, the source name `SendGrid` creates the schema `SendGrid`.
 You can add multiple instances if you have multiple SendGrid accounts.
 4. Paste the SendGrid API Key you copied above into the Segment interface.
 Click **Connect**.
 ![](images/601347_Key.png)